-Several background applications of Windows guests, especially virus scanners, are known to increases the CPU load notably even if the guest appears to be idle.
+Several background applications of Windows guests, especially virus scanners, are known to increase the CPU load notably even if the guest appears to be idle.
 We recommend to deactivate virus scanners within virtualized guests if possible.

 The performance for accesses to shared folders from a Windows

-guest might be decreased due to delays during the resolution of the
+guest might be decreased due to delays during the resolution of

-following entries to the file
+delays, add the following entries to the file

-of the Windows guest:
+the Windows guest:

 255.255.255.255 VBOXSVR #PRE 255.255.255.255 VBOXSRV #PRE